troperville

 • Finn gets a turn when he defeats the Lord of Evil, Marceline's dad with two swords, a smiley face, bug milk, and some magic words, all while screaming to the top of his lungs.

-• When Marceline's dad tried to suck out Gunther's soul, the little guy slapped him in the face.
+• When Marceline's dad tries to suck out Gunther's soul, the little guy nonchalantly slaps him in the face.

 • The legendary hero Billy casting down the Lich.
 Bonus points for it being said that he pummeled him into a tree where he imprisoned him in amber.

 • Finn and Ice King manage to defeat the Lich again when he gets free.
-Not as utterly Badass as pummeling the guy into a tree, but still.
+Finn tears out the Lich's skull with a sweater!

 • Disproportionate Retribution: In "The Witch's Garden":